Soil Amendment Requirements#

 City of Fort Collins' Ordinance 084, 2003 requires the addition of a soil amendment in areas that are cleared and planned to hold plants and grass.

 A soil amendment is any material added to the soil to improve its physical properties.
 It can be compost, peat, aged manure or other material as approved.

 Refer to the Soil Amendment Brochure for additional information.

-If unfavorable conditions, such as excessive rain or snow, prevent soil amendment application, obtain a Temporary Soil Amendment Waiver (PDF 39KB).
+If unfavorable conditions, such as excessive rain or snow, prevent soil amendment application, obtain a Temporary Soil Amendment Waiver.